yangmingyuan380/siyuan-plugin-task-management/README.md

 - **Lark/Feishu Integration**: Connect with Lark/Feishu tasks and display them in SiYuan
 - **Flexible Field Mapping**: Customize how external fields are mapped to SiYuan database columns
 - **Custom Color Coding**: Assign colors to status and category options for better visualization
-- **Automatic Updates**: Keep your task information up-to-date with scheduled synchronization
 - **JavaScript Expressions**: Use custom JavaScript code to transform and extract data

 ## Installation